Coloring, List Coloring, and Painting Squares of Graphs (and other related problems)

-They also proved stronger upper bounds on the density of each subgraph $G^2[N(v)]$ and proved stronger bounds on the number of colors repeated in each neighborhood by using the inclusion-exclusion principle.
+They also proved stronger upper bounds on the density of each subgraph $G^2[N(v)]$ and proved stronger bounds on the number of colors repeated in each neighborhood using Inclusion-Exclusion.

-In~\cite{BPP} and~\cite{HdjdVK}, the authors iterated the Na\"{i}ve Coloring Procedure.
-That is, they repeatedly used it to color a small fraction of the uncolored vertices.
+In~\cite{BPP} and~\cite{HdjdVK}, the authors iterated the Na\"{i}ve Coloring Procedure, repeatedly using it to color a small fraction of the uncolored vertices.
 At each iteration, the number of colors available for each uncolored vertex $v$ decreased; but the number of uncolored neighbors of each such $v$ decreased faster.
-(For each vertex, this property holds with high probability, so the {\lovasz} Local Lemma guarantees that for some partial coloring this property holds for all vertices, simultaneously.)
-Eventually, each vertex remaining uncolored had fewer uncolored neighbors than available colors, so the partial coloring could be finished greedily.
+(For each $v$, this property holds with high probability, so the Local Lemma guarantees that for some partial coloring this property holds for all vertices, simultaneously.)
+Finally, each vertex remaining uncolored had fewer uncolored neighbors than available colors, so the partial coloring could be finished greedily.

 This iterative approach is often called the semi-random method or the R\"{o}dl Nibble (each iteration is a nibble).
 The R\"{o}dl Nibble has been applied successfully to a wide range of problems in combinatorics.
 Presenting further details is beyond the scope of this survey.
 However, we direct the interested reader to a recent survey~\cite{nibble-survey} on this topic, as well as to~\cite[Section V]{MolloyR-GCPM}.
 Before leaving this topic, we note that variations of this Na\"{i}ve Coloring Procedure also play central roles in the proofs of Theorems~\ref{HvdHMR-thm} and~\ref{thm:MolloyR-total}.